HScheiber/STAT545-hw-Scheiber-Hayden/hw01/README.md

 Welcome visitors to my repository, my name is Hayden Scheiber!
 You can reach me at scheiber@chem.ubc.ca

 This is assignment 1 for the UBC statistics course STAT 545, in the Fall 2017 term.
+Click [here](https://github.com/HScheiber/STAT545-hw-Scheiber-Hayden/blob/master/README.md "Home") to return to the main repository.

 ## About me
 I am a new chemistry PhD student at the University of British Columbia.
 I completed my undergrad in bio-organic chemistry at McGill University, graduating in December 2016.